markfinger/babel-plugin-hot-swap-declarative-module/README.md

 # babel-plugin-hot-swap-declarative-modules

 A babel plugin that enables hot swaps for modules with declarative structures by injecting `module.hot.accept()` calls.
+Works best with a code-base that consolidates state into a single location.

 Unlike `react-hot-loader` or `react-transform-hmr`, this plugin does not aim to transition state between hot swaps.
 Instead, it aims to enable hot swaps for a codebase that is primarily declarative and functional.

-This plugin works best with a code-base that consolidates state into a single location.

 ## Installation